symfony/symfony-docs/contributing/documentation/overview.rst

 Your Next Documentation Contributions
 -------------------------------------

 Check you out!
-You've made your first contribution to the Symfony documentation!
+You have made your first contribution to the Symfony documentation!
 Somebody throw a party!
 Your first contribution took a little extra time because you had to learn a few standards and set up your computer.
 But from now on, your contributions will be much easier to complete.